 The strawberry and blueberry plants continued to produce fruit, but not as much as March and April.
 The raspberry bushes are continuing to grow but they haven’t started to produce fruit yet for the season.

 The tomatoes, peppers, and eggplant have taken off after being transplanted into the raised beds last month.
 The tomatoes and peppers have already started to produce fruit and the first tomato was harvested this month.
 Pickled banana pepeprs, anyone? 😀

 Here’s what was growing in May here in hardiness zone 9b:

 Vegetables: Sugar snap peas, carrots, beets, green onions, celery, mustard greens, kale, peppers, eggplant, tomatoes, and cucumbers.

 Fruit: Limequats, Key limes, pineapple, blueberries, and strawberries.

 Flowers: Mums, Mexican heather, marigolds, bachelor buttons, snapdragons, and roses.

-Herbs: Feverfew, elderberry, ginger, lavender, mint, oregano, parsley, oregano, and turmeric.
+Herbs: Feverfew, elderberry, ginger, lavender, mint, oregano, parsley, and turmeric.